Amjad50/Emerald/book/src/kernel/processes/scheduler.md

 Currently, the algorithm is very stupid and very bad.
 Not even round-robin.

 Its like so:
-- Go through all `processes`, if the `process` is `ProcessState::Scheduled`, we will run it next.
+- Go through all `processes`, if the `process` is one of the following, we will run it next:
+    - `ProcessState::Scheduled` or
+    - `ProcessState::WaitingForTime(deadline)`, and the `current` time is greater than or equal to `deadline`, this will have more priority than `ProcessState::Scheduled`.
 - If the process is `ProcessState::Yielded`, we will skip it, and mark it as `ProcessState::Scheduled`, for next time, and this what prevents us from running the same process forever and give us fake round-robin.
 - If the process is `ProcessState::Exited`, we will remove it from the list of processes.

-When we schedule a `process` with `ProcessState::Scheduled`, this is what's done:
+When we schedule a `process` with `ProcessState::Scheduled` (`ProcessState::WaitingForTime` that is done, i.e. running it next), this is what's done:
 - copy the `context` of the `process` to the saved `context` of the `CPU`, see [processor saved state](../processor/index.md#saved-cpu-state), which will be used by the [scheduler interrupt](#scheduler-interrupt) to jump to it.
 - Set the `pid` of the `process` to the `process_id` of the `CPU`.
 - Mark the `process` as `ProcessState::Running`.